viivue/easy-page-speed-screenshots/README.md

 2. **Enter URLs and Options**:
    - Enter one or more URLs (one per line) in the provided text area.
-   - Optionally, enable GTmetrix testing and provide a GTmetrix API key and location if desired.
+   - Optionally, enable GTMetrix testing and provide a GTMetrix API key and location if desired.
    - Click 'Submit' to start the screenshot process.

 3. **View Results**:
-   - Once processing is complete, the app will display a list of generated screenshots (PSI Desktop, PSI Mobile, and optionally GTmetrix) or indicate failures.
+   - Once processing is complete, the app will display a list of generated screenshots (PSI Desktop, PSI Mobile, and optionally GTMetrix) or indicate failures.
    - Screenshots are saved temporarily and can be viewed or downloaded from the results page.

 ## Notes